EWC Logo

 The Committee’s findings

-The Committee (supported by an independent legal advisor throughout) considered the evidence provided to them and whether the public would find that the allegations amounted to misconduct, given the vulnerability of the learner involved.
+The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether, if proven, the allegations amounted to misconduct.

 Code of Professional Conduct and Practice

-In this case, the individual was in breach of several principles from the Code, including:
+In this case, the individual was in breach of the following principles from the Code.

-1.1 recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education professions, both in and out of the workplace
+1.1 recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education profession, both in and out of the workplace

 2.1 are accountable for their conduct and professional competence